 Pwll Du was established earlier at the start of the coal and iron workings in the early 18th century.
 Pwll Du used to comprise of two groups of houses, Baptist Chapel and a school.

-Whilst the majority of Pwll Du was demolished in 1963 with some foundations showing their extent, the only other standing buildings are the Lamb and Fox public house and the Miners’ Welfare Hall, now the Pwll Du Adventure Centre, which is testimony to the miner’s self help having being built out of levies from their wages without any external funds.
+Whilst the majority of Pwll Du was demolished in 1963 with some foundations showing their extent, the only other standing buildings are the Lamd and Fox public house, now a private dwelling, and the Miners’ Welfare Hall, now the Pwll Du Adventure Centre, which is testimony to the miner’s self help having being built out of levies from their wages without any external funds.

 Located directly in front of the Centre the tramroad was constructed in the early 19th Century to enable the Blaenafon Ironworks to the originally named Brecknock and Abergavenny Canal at Llanfoist, to Newport from which the products from the ironworks were exported.